 The 1:1 Junior Career Mentor Program Description

 Mentors become an adult listener outside of family and school who can empathize with students about being a teen in our complicated world.
 Mentor pairs often develop genuine friendships that last for many years.

 Applications are made available to students during the spring of their sophomore year for entry into the program.
-Students will submit their personal resume and thoughtfully answer essay questions designed to help the student determine their top three career interests and give us insight into their personal interests and hobbies.
+Students will submit their personal resume and thoughtfully answer essay questions designed to help them determine their top three career interests along with insight into their personal interests and hobbies.

 The Mentor Program runs from late spring of the sophomore year through spring of the junior year.
 Students and their mentor will have 6 meetings and spend a minimum of 15 hours together, over a period of 9 months.
 Students will turn in 8 papers: interview, a Bureau of Labor Statistics career research project, two job shadows, three social meetings, and a reflection paper.
 Students must be committed, independent, self-reliant, and able to schedule and attend meetings as well as arrange transportation.
 This program requires the support of a parent/guardian, and a Mentor Coordinator is provided to guide the student and facilitate the process.

 All NHHS mentors go through a thorough screening process that includes Department of Justice Live Scan fingerprinting and TB testing and must be the same gender as the student.
 The majority of our mentors have been with the program for many years.
 We work diligently to match students and mentors both in terms of career and other interests to help guarantee a successful year for both.